Hesperian Health Guides

 Dosing by weight

 For most medicines in this book, we suggest doses that any adult woman can use.
-But for some medicines, especially ones that can be dangerous, it is better to figure out the dosage according to a person's weight (if you have a scale).
+But for some medicines, especially ones that can be dangerous, it is better to figure out the dosage according to a person's weight.
+You will need a scale.

 MW Greenpages Page 469-2.png